 Schools with less than 100 occupants or 10 employees

-- the fire alarm signals to use
+- the fire alarms signals to be used at the school

 - details of the firefighting equipment occupants can use.

-Your evacuation scheme must include:
+An evacuation scheme must include:

 - what to do if you discover a fire